beetbox/beets/docs/plugins/lyrics.rst

 to lyrics that are locally available, to show lyrics faster without retrying them over the network all the time.

-Rendering lyrics into other formats
+Rendering Lyrics into Other Formats
 -----------------------------------

 The ``-r directory`` option similarly renders all lyrics as an RST